weygoldt/chirpdetector/README.md

 ## TODO

+### Urgent!!!
+- [ ] Refactor train, detect, convert.
+All into much smaller functions.
+Move accesory functions to utils

 - [x] Move the dataconverter from `gridtools` to `chirpdetector`
 - [x] Extend the dataconverter to just output the spectrograms so that hand-labelling can be done in a separate step
 - [x] Add a main script so that the cli is `chirpdetector <task> --<flag> <args>`